Capital-Area-Regional-Planning/growing.shade/inst/app/www/methods2.md

 We would like to thank the developers, advisors, consultants, and all other contributors to the original Growing Shade tool.

-Methods and data sources for the analyses presented within the Growing Shade are detailed below.
-Please
+Methods and data sources for the analyses presented within Growing Shade are detailed below.
-<a href = "mailto:lizl@capitalarearpc.org,mattn@capitalarearpc.org?subject=Growing%Shade">contact
-us</a> if you have questions or feedback.

 <h2>
 <span style="font-size:16pt">Data Sources</span>